Philip Thorpe

 Strategic Migration and Protection Specialist

-I am an independent consultant with over 20 years of global experience across migration, displacement and protection, gained within government, the UN system, and the I/NGO sector.
+I am an independent consultant with over 20 years of global experience across migration, displacement and protection, gained within government, the UN system, and the I/NGO/charity sectors.
 This gives me unique insight into migration challenges and solutions.
-I combine senior-level diplomatic influence and institutional leadership experience with deep field credibility, and technical expertise in migration governance, asylum system reform, refugee protection and trauma-informed systems design.
+I combine senior level diplomatic influence and institutional leadership experience with deep field experience and front line credibility.
+My technical expertise spans migration governance, refugee protection, asylum systems, and trauma-informed approaches.

 areas of expertise